 Tickets for Finals are available approximately one month prior to the event.
 Please re-member that everyone will need a ticket to the Freedom Closing Gala Show.
 This includes dancers per-forming in the show if they want to come into the venue and watch the show before (or after) they per-form.
 For any questions related to this, please email email@example.com

-We are now offering all inclusive, FREE MEDIA to all participants for 2021/2022 season.
-Our professional photographers and videographers will be at each event now offering the product for free!
+We are now offering all inclusive MEDIA package to all participants for the 2022/2023 season.
+Our professional photographers and videographers will be at each event now offering the product for only 35$!

 FAMILY FRIENDLY POLICY